29 Days to Great Sex Day 17: The Pleasure Center

 3. Have him touch you

-If you’re trying other positions, just have him put a finger or two there, so that you’re receiving stimulation during intercourse.
+If you’re trying other positions, just have him put a finger or two on your clitoris, so that you’re receiving stimulation during intercourse.

 I have many more tips in The Good Girl’s Guide to Great Sex, but here’s one that hopefully will help you quickly!
 Many women feel as if something must be wrong with them because intercourse itself just doesn’t feel that wonderful.
 But that’s actually quite normal.
 Because the vagina doesn’t have many nerves, unless you’re making an effort to have your clitoris line up with the base of his pelvis, you’re not going to get the pleasurable feelings that you need.
 There is nothing wrong with you.
 You just need to adjust your position a little bit!

 I received an email from a woman lately where she stated that she could only orgasm in one position, and she felt like there was something wrong with her, and she should be aiming for more.
 I don’t think that’s the case at all.
 Many of us find a position that works, because we’ve had to rotate and tilt and try to get the angle just right, and with the shape of his body, and the shape of ours, there’s one that just is more conducive.
 And it’s not the same position for each woman, either!
 If you enjoy other positions, but you find that only one lets you orgasm, that’s really okay.
-You can always use the others as a type of foreplay, and then always finish in one.
-It doesn’t mean that you’re inferior or something if you don’t enjoy sexual gymnastics!
+You can always use the others as a type of foreplay, and then finish using the Old Faithful position.
+It doesn’t mean that you’re inferior if you don’t enjoy sexual gymnastics!

 Incidentally, as you try to find the right position, it also means that you’ll have to more active while you make love.
 You won’t be able to just “lie there”.
 You’ll have to shift a bit, or tilt a bit, and that means you’ll be more engaged.
 Your husband will likely appreciate this, because it will show that you are desiring to make love, and that you are choosing to receive pleasure.
 That’s a big deal to a man.
 So even if it takes you a few tries (or a lot of tries) to get it right, he’ll really enjoy your effort (and likely so will you).